DataSQRL/datasqrl.github.io/docs/reference/api/overview.md

 You can use any authentication layer with the compiled data API.

-JWT-based authorization is coming soon.
+JWT-based authorization is on the roadmap.